-We believe our cash on hand, projected cash flow from operations, available construction loan borrowing capability, and potential access to capital markets, should be sufficient to meet our expected cash requirements, including our non-cancellable construction contract obligations and corporate aircraft capital lease obligations that are due on various dates through December 31, 2016, US\$200 million principal amount of our May 2018 Senior Secured Notes due in May 2019, US\$200 million principal amount of our June 2019 Senior Secured Notes due in June 2019 and and for Xinyuan (China) Real Estate, Ltd. to satisfy its obligations under the First, Second and Third Tranche Bonds.
+We believe our cash on hand, projected cash flow from operations, available construction loan borrowing capability, and potential access to capital markets, should be sufficient to meet our expected cash requirements, including our non-cancellable construction contract obligations and capital lease obligations that are due on various dates through March 31, 2018, US\$200 million principal amount of our June 2019 Senior Secured Notes due in June 2019, US\$300 million principal amount of our February 2021 Senior Secured Notes due in February 2021 Senior Secured Notes due in February 2021 and for Xinyuan (China) Real Estate, Ltd. to satisfy its obligations under the First, Second, Third and the New Tranche Bonds.